magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7564-->

-*  Magento now correctly validates the allowed maximum of wish lists that a shopper can create. _Fix submitted by Eduard Chitoraga in pull request [247](https://github.com/magento/partners-magento2ee/pull/247)_.
-[GitHub-261](https://github.com/magento/partners-magento2ee/issues/261)
+*  Magento now correctly validates the allowed maximum of wish lists that a shopper can create. _Fix submitted by Eduard Chitoraga in pull request 247 in private repo partners-magento2ee_.

 <!--- ENGCOM-7717-->